 Women’s Health Services

 The Women’s Wellness Center at 739 Irving Avenue, Suite 300, is available to provide GYN services to Crouse Hospital School of Nursing female students without referral and in a timely manner.
 The practice is open Monday through Friday, 8:30 a.m. to 4:30 p.m.
 Students are advised to use PromptCare/ER after hours.
 Fees are based on insurance coverage and a payment plan might be worked out with those whose insurance coverage excludes needed services.
 When seeking healthcare services, students are responsible for any co-pays or deductibles required by their plan.

 Skilled professional counselors from Crouse Hospital’s HelpPeople employee assistance program (EAP) are available to all students at no charge.
 HelpPeople provides professional, confidential assistance to students for personal problems that may affect academic performance such as stress, marital and family difficulties, financial problems, eating disorders, alcohol and substance misuse/abuse, sexual harassment or assault and assists students in identifying troubling issues and problems while providing access to resources that can help resolve the problems.
 HelpPeople may be contacted by calling 315/470-7447 or 800/777–6110.
 Confidentiality is assured.
-No communication related to individual students ever occurs between HelpPeople and the School of Nursing without written permission of the student.
+No communication related to individual students ever occurs between HelpPeople and the College of Nursing without written permission of the student.